sebastianspicker/phyphox-arduino-classroom-kit/README.md

 [astronomy experiments companion](docs/ASTRONOMY_EXPERIMENTS_COMPANION.md) for the measurement path and interpretation limits of each file.

-The static classroom preview lives in `demo/` and uses deterministic fixture data with clearly marked simulated controls.
+The static classroom preview lives in `demo/` and uses deterministic sample data with clearly marked simulated controls.
 Public deployment is disabled while distribution rights remain unresolved; the repository remains the source of truth.